rababZein/Implementation-RabbitMQ-Consumer/README.md

 # node-queue
- A simple queue implementation in Node.js
+ A simple queue implementation using RabbitMQ and Nodejs